 ICANN's Staff Remuneration Practices document does not address specific incentives for staff, and accordingly also does not cover relevant incentives related to the WHOIS as recommended by the WHOIS RT.
 However, as outlined above, there is a link to the strategic objectives and the related activities in the planning.
 Again, there were no details available on the precise impacts of the incentivisation on staff compensation or other benefits.

 Therefore, while WHOIS has clearly been integrated into compensation, a more precise assessment of any impact of the incentivisation cannot be provided.
 For example, it is unclear whether the lack of timely compliance with legal requirements would have any impact on the compensation of any individual within the organization.
+The lack of measurable data to track implementation of the recommendation may point to a specific downside of the recommendation to incentivize staff, as it appears that any Review Team will not be in a position to properly assess implementation.

 Annual reporting